Skip to main content

 The following are the Program Goals and associated Student Learning Outcomes for the CFT Program.
 These Program Goals and Student Learning Outcomes are based on professional marriage and family therapy principles, COAMFTE Core Competencies, the AAMFT code of ethics, the domains included in the AMFTRB National Exam, and state licensure regulations.
 Each Student Learning Outcome is linked to one of the Program Goals.

-• SLO 3A – Students will have a solid knowledge of systemic based models and techniques of family therapy.
+• SLO 3A – Students will have a solid knowledge of couple and family therapy models and techniques based on a systemic/relational and ecological approach.

 • SLO 3C – Students will be able to utilize knowledge about normative and non- normative child, adolescent, adult, and family functioning to assess and treat presenting problems.

-• SLO 4A – Students will demonstrate an understanding of basic and applied research 14 methods.
+• SLO 4A – Students will demonstrate an understanding of basic and applied research methods.

-• SLO 5B – Students will be knowledgeable of the areas in need of attention for the advancement of the CFT profession.
+• SLO 5B – Students will be knowledgeable of the areas in need of attention for the advancement of the couple and family therapy profession.